New Mexico Social Work Licensure Requirements

 There is a $100 fee associated with application at the LMSW level.
 The exam itself costs $230.

 The independent license is only granted after a social worker fulfills a 3,600 hour practice requirement.
 The requirement is to be met over a period of two to five years.
-New Mexico does accept both volunteer and paid hours.
-However, the social worker must be supervised by an LISW.
-He or she will need 90 supervision hours over the course of the experience period – one for every 40 hours worked.
+The social worker must be supervised by a Board-approved supervisor.
+Generally, this is a social worker with LISW or LCSW licensing.
+The Board may approve a limited amount of interdisciplinary supervision in “extraordinary circumstances”.
+The LMSW will need 90 supervision hours over the course of the experience period.

 LISW licensure is contingent on passing a second licensing exam.
-The social worker will take either the clinical or advanced generalist exam.
+A prospective LISW will take the advanced generalist examination while a prospective LCSW will take the clinical examination.
 Both are administered through the ASWB and carry $260 fees.
-The LISW application fee is $125.
+The LISW/LCSW application fee is $125.

 The Licensing Process